Pentium Pro: Upgrade paths

-In 1998, the 300/333 MHz Pentium II Overdrive processor for Socket 8 was released.
-Featuring double L1 and 512 KB of full-speed L2 cache, it was produced by Intel as a drop-in upgrade option for owners of Pentium Pro systems.
-However, it only supported two-way glueless multiprocessing, not four-way or higher, which did not make it a usable upgrade for quad-processor systems.
-These specially packaged Pentium II Xeon processors were used to upgrade ASCI Red, which became the first computer to reach the teraFLOPS performance mark with the Pentium Pro processor and then the first to exceed 2 teraFLOPS after the upgrade to Pentium II Xeon processors.
+In 1998, the 300/333 MHz Pentium II OverDrive processor for Socket 8 was released.
+Based on some of the technology used in the Deschutes Pentium II Xeon, it featured double L1 and 512 KB of full-speed L2 cache with MMX capabilities, and was produced by Intel as a drop-in upgrade option for owners of Pentium Pro systems.
+However, it only supported two-way glueless multiprocessing and not four-way or higher, which did not make it a usable upgrade for quad-processor systems.
+Despite this, some users have unofficially upgraded their quad- and even hexa-processor systems (especially the ALR 6x6) with varying degrees of success.